Insect scale

 Scales are present on the bodies of various insects.
-A notable example are Lepidoptera, the insect order comprising moths and butterflies, which has scales on their wings and also on the head, parts of the thorax and abdomen as well as parts of the genitalia.
+A notable example are the Lepidoptera, the insect order comprising moths and butterflies, which have scales on their wings and on the head, parts of the thorax and abdomen, and parts of the genitalia.
 The name is derived from Ancient Greek λεπίδος (scale) and πτερόν (wing).

 The Trichoptera (caddisflies) which are a sister group of the Lepidoptera have scales, but also possess caudal cerci on the abdomen, a feature absent in the Lepidoptera.
 Beetles of family Dermestidae also commonly have scales.
+Within the dipteran infraorder Culicomorpha, possession of a scale fringe on the posterior margin of the forewings is a proposed synapomorphy of Corethrellidae, Chaoboridae and Culicidae.

+Many Zygentoma and Archaeognatha have scales on their bodies, whose iridescent appearance gives certain Zygentoma the common name of silverfish.

 Morphology

+Lepidoptera

-The morphology of scales has been studied by Downey & Allyn (1975) and scales have been classified into three groups, namely:
+The morphology of lepidopteran scales has been studied by Downey & Allyn (1975) and scales have been classified into three groups, namely: